clearlydefined/operations/README.md

-# Operational home for Clearly Defined
+# Operational home for ClearlyDefined

-This repo is dedicated to operational concerns for clearly defined, including the layout on Azure and DevOps implications.
+This repo is dedicated to operational concerns for ClearlyDefined, including the layout on Azure and DevOps implications.

 Some high level subpages exist:
 [ClearlyDefined's identities in other systems](./clearly-defined-identities.md)